-The District is pleased to announce that Dr. Saad Alam will begin working at the clinic as the primary family physician on July 19, 2021.
+The District is pleased to announce that Dr. Saad Alam will be joining the Sicamous Community Health Centre full-time as a family physician.

 "I am Dr. Carol D. Connick, a family physician who graduated from medical school at the University of Alberta in Edmonton in 1992.
 I was born and raised in Medicine Hat, Alberta in a family of 7 with 4 siblings.

 I began my family practice in Spruce Grove, Alberta in 1992 which varied from general family medical care and delivering babies to working emergency care and assisting in operative care.
 After the birth of my last child, I transitioned to working fully as a hospitalist in 2003 assisting in the pre- and post-operative medical care for surgical specialties.
 I currently work at the Misericordia Hospital in Edmonton, Alberta.